 The best format for how-to pillar pages depends on the type of content.
 It makes sense that the how-to cook page is a compilation of recipes rather than a long-form written piece.
-If you’re explaining a physical process (EX. changing a tire), then pictures or videos are necessary.
+Pictures or videos are necessary if you’re explaining a physical process (EX. changing a tire).
 If you’re explaining an intangible process (EX. how to process emotions), you’ll probably have more written content mixed with some diagrams.

 How to create a pillar page: Best practices

 When combined with search engine optimization, pillar pages and cluster pages form a powerful inbound marketing strategy.
 SEO will help them draw users in from search engine results pages, and effective internal linking will get users to consume your other pages.
 Here’s what you should do to make sure they’re most effective.

 No content marketing strategy is complete with keyword research.
 It is the process of finding relevant user search queries that relate to your website’s main topic.
 If the goal of SEO is to generate more organic traffic to your site, you have to cater to the needs of your audience.

 Short-tail keywords have 1-3 words total.
 Although they have a lower conversion rate, short-tail queries receive a significantly higher search volume.
 For pillar content, it is better to target these terms.
 That’s because pillar pages have a lot of content on a single subject that links out to more specific topics that center around long-tail keywords.

 Before you start your keyword research, you should brainstorm a list of words that closely relate to your brand.
 If you sell footwear, for example, you will list things like: “sneakers,” “tennis shoes,” “shoes,” “high heels,” etc. These are general terms that many searchers type into Google.